abzik90/tang-time-attack/README.md

 To measure the time between checks, we need to consider how the MCU handles the timing:

 Measuring between UART TX and RX: Measuring the time between the last UART TX and the first RX is unreliable because of UART buffering and slower clocks.
 The buffering and timing delays can introduce variability in the measurement.

 Better Measurement: Instead of relying on UART RX timing, we measure the time between the last UART TX rising edge and the rising edge of the GPIO pin connected to an indicator LED (which is turned on when an incorrect PIN is entered).
 This is more reliable because GPIO timing is generally faster and more precise compared to UART.

-Cool-Down and Reset Mechanism
+### Cool-Down and Reset Mechanism
+The emulated MCU has a 15-second cool-down after each incorrect input.
+Therefore, to proceed with the next guess, a reset command (r) is sent via the second UART after each failed attempt.
+This ensures that the system does not accept further inputs until the cool-down period has passed.
 The emulated MCU has a 15-second cool-down after each incorrect input.
 Therefore, to proceed with the next guess, a reset command (r) is sent via the second UART after each failed attempt.
 This ensures that the system does not accept further inputs until the cool-down period has passed.